KonstantinTomashevich/Sober/README.md

   different implementations, by creating **Library** target family with **Variant**s as library instances.
-This principle makes it's easy to provide library instances with dependency sets, that are optimized for particular tasks, or ot provide library instance with test mocks instead of dependencies.
+This principle makes it's easy to provide library instances with dependency sets, that are optimized for particular tasks, or to provide library instance with test mocks instead of dependencies.

 - **Sober** allows to specify **Implementation**s for **Variant**s from command line, therefore making it easy to use different implementations for different